studio1902/statamic-peak/README.md

 ## Typography
 <span id="typography"></span>

 Peak contains a few basic typography partials in `resources/views/typography`.
-Whenever you need to render text in your partial you should call the relevant partial or add a new one.
+Whenever you need to render text in your partial you could call the relevant partial or add a new one.
+Usually typography styles are shared, so this helps keeping your templates DRY.
 Let's say we have a block in our page builder with a `{{ title }}` field.
 In the template partial for your block you could do the following:

 ```html
 {{ partial:typography/h1 :content="block:title" }}
 ```

 This will render the title with the styling defined in `typography/h1`.
 This way you ensure the same styling throughout your website without having to add or edit Tailwinds utility classes in multiple template files.
-You can even change the tag and text color and add classes if need be:
+Exceptions are possible.
+You can change the tag, text color and add classes when you need to:

 ```html
 {{ partial:typography/h1 tag="span" color="text-error-600" class="mb-8" :content="block:title" }}
 ```

 Peak comes with a few defaults that are easy to style.
-Feel free to add more partials for your current website.
+Add as many partials your website needs.

 # Other